AlonSchwartz/chef-curry/README.md

 3. Install dependencies: ``npm install``

 ### Usage
-1. Start the development server: ``ng serve``
+1. Start the frontend development server: ``ng serve``
+2. Make sure that the backend server is running.
-2. Open your web browser and navigate to http://localhost:4200
+3. Open your web browser and navigate to http://localhost:4200
-3. Explore the application and start creating your own curry dishes!
+4. Explore the application and start creating your own curry dishes!

 ### For the backend project repository, please view: https://github.com/AlonSchwartz/chef-curry-backend